dell/csm-docs/content/docs/getting-started/installation/troubleshooting/csmoperator/_index.md

 title: "Troubleshooting"
 linkTitle: "Troubleshooting"
 Description: >
-  Troubleshooting guide  for Container Storage Module Operator
+  Troubleshooting guide  for Container Storage Modules Operator
 weight: 3
 ---

-  - <a href="#can-container-storage-module-operator-manage-existing-drivers-installed-using-helm-charts-or-the-csi-operator">Can Container Storage Module Operator manage existing drivers    installed using Helm charts or the CSI Operator?</a>
+  - <a href="#can-container-storage-module-operator-manage-existing-drivers-installed-using-helm-charts-or-the-csi-operator">Can Container Storage Modules Operator manage existing drivers    installed using Helm charts or the CSI Operator?</a>
   - <a href="#why-do-some-of-the-custom-resource-fields-show-up-as-invalid-or-unsupported-in-the-operatorhub-gui">Why do some of the Custom Resource fields show up as invalid or unsupported in the OperatorHub GUI?</a>
-  - <a href="#how-can-i-view-detailed-logs-for-the-container-storage-module-operator">How can I view detailed logs for the Container Storage Module SM Operator?</a>
+  - <a href="#how-can-i-view-detailed-logs-for-the-container-storage-module-operator">How can I view detailed logs for the Container Storage Modules SM Operator?</a>
   - <a href="#my-dell-csi-driver-install-failed-how-do-i-fix-it">My Dell CSI Driver install failed.
 How do I fix it?</a>
   - <a href="#my-csm-replication-install-fails-to-validate-replication-prechecks-with-no-such-host">My CSContainer Storage ModuleM Replication install fails to validate replication prechecks with 'no such host'.</a>
-  - <a href="#how-to-update-resource-limits-for-csm-operator-when-it-is-deployed-using-operator-hub">How to update resource limits for Container Storage Module Operator when it is deployed using Operator hub</a>
+  - <a href="#how-to-update-resource-limits-for-csm-operator-when-it-is-deployed-using-operator-hub">How to update resource limits for Container Storage Modules Operator when it is deployed using Operator hub</a>

-### Can Container Storage Module Operator manage existing drivers installed using Helm charts or the CSI Operator?
+### Can Container Storage Modules Operator manage existing drivers installed using Helm charts or the CSI Operator?
-The Container Storage Module Operator is unable to manage any existing driver installed using Helm charts or the CSI Operator.
+The Container Storage Modules Operator is unable to manage any existing driver installed using Helm charts or the CSI Operator.
 If you already have installed one of the Dell CSI driver in your cluster and  want to use the CSM operator based deployment, uninstall the driver and then redeploy the driver via Container Storage ModuleM Operator

 ### Why do some of the Custom Resource fields show up as invalid or unsupported in the OperatorHub GUI?
-The Container Storage Module Operator is not fully compliant with the OperatorHub React UI elements.
+The Container Storage Modules Operator is not fully compliant with the OperatorHub React UI elements.
 Due to this, some of the Custom Resource fields may show up as invalid or unsupported in the OperatorHub GUI.
 To get around this problem, use `kubectl/oc` commands to get details about the Custom Resource(CR).
-This issue will be fixed in the upcoming releases of the Container Storage Module Operator.
+This issue will be fixed in the upcoming releases of the Container Storage Modules Operator.

-### How can I view detailed logs for the Container Storage Module Operator?
+### How can I view detailed logs for the Container Storage Modules Operator?
-Detailed logs of the Container Storage Module Operator can be displayed using the following command:
+Detailed logs of the Container Storage Modules Operator can be displayed using the following command:
 ```
 kubectl logs <csm-operator-controller-podname> -n <namespace>
 ```